FarahSh17/ASL/README.md

 #

 # Features :
 #### ASL Alphabet Recognition: This repository includes a pre-trained deep learning model capable of recognizing individual ASL alphabet signs.
-The model takes an input image or video frame and predicts the corresponding letter from the ASL alphabet.
+The model takes an input image and predicts the corresponding letter from the ASL alphabet.

-#### ASL Gesture Translation: In addition to alphabet recognition, this repository also offers a gesture translation feature.
-Users can record ASL gestures or upload gesture videos, and the repository will provide translations into written English.

 ### Create Virtual Evironment :